grpc/grpc-go/SECURITY.md

 We recommend most users use grpc-netty-shaded, which includes netty-tcnative on BoringSSL.
 It includes pre-built libraries for 64 bit Windows, OS X, and 64 bit Linux.
-For 32 bit Windows, Conscrypt may be an option.
+For 32 bit Windows, Conscrypt is an option.
 For all other platforms, Java 9+ is required.

 For users of grpc-netty we recommend [netty-tcnative with BoringSSL](#tls-with-netty-tcnative-on-boringssl), although using the built-in